status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

+## Getting started

+- at the moment much of the community communication takes place on slack.
+A first step to getting involved can be as simple as joining [status-im.slack](status-im.slack.com) and saying “hi”.

+- take a look through the #channels on the slack and join ones that interests you.

 # Grow our Community

-This is a list of practical tips and suggestions on how you can help to grow and strengthen our community.
-Also please read first our [Mission and Core Values](../getting-started/mission-and-core-values.md) and ensure you follow our [Code of Conduct](../getting-started/code-of-conduct.md), as these are closely aligned.
+This is a list of practical tips and suggestions on how you can take part in, help to strengthen and grow our community.
+If you haven’t done so yet, please read our [Mission and Core Values](../getting-started/mission-and-core-values.md) and ensure you follow our [Code of Conduct](../getting-started/code-of-conduct.md), as these are closely aligned.

 ## Gratitude & Reciprocity